 Our 3880 MRI compatible patient vital signs monitoring system has been designed with non-magnetic components and other special features to safely and accurately monitor a patient's vital signs during various MRI procedures.
 The IRADIMED 3880 system operates dependably in magnetic fields up to 30,000 gauss, which means it can operate virtually anywhere in the MRI scanner room.
 The IRADIMED 3880 has a compact, lightweight design allowing it to travel with the patient from their critical care unit, to the MRI and back, resulting in increased patient safety through uninterrupted vital signs monitoring and decreasing the amount of time critically ill patients are away from critical care units.
 The features of the IRADIMED 3880 include: wireless ECG with dynamic gradient filtering; wireless SpO2 using Masimo® algorithms; non-magnetic respiratory CO2; invasive and non-invasive blood pressure; patient temperature, and; optional advanced multi-gas anesthetic agent unit featuring continuous Minimum Alveolar Concentration measurements.
 The IRADIMED 3880 MRI compatible patient vital signs monitoring system has an easy-to-use design and allows for the effective communication of patient vital signs information to clinicians.
-Our 3880 MRI compatible patient vital signs monitoring system received FDA 510(k) clearance in October 2017 and is currently available to domestic and international customers.
+Our 3880 MRI compatible patient vital signs monitoring system received FDA 510(k) clearance in October 2017 and is currently available to all domestic and international customers.

 With the expanding use of MRI procedures, both traditional procedures and new intraoperative and interventional procedures, safe and reliable infusion delivery and patient monitoring in an MRI environment is becoming increasingly important to hospitals and other medical providers.
-Our founder, President, Chief Executive Officer and Chairman of the Board of Directors, Roger Susi, is a pioneer in the MRI compatible medical device industry, having invented the first MRI compatible patient monitoring system in 1986 and the first non-magnetic MRI compatible IV infusion system in 2004.
+Our founder, Chief Technology Officer and Chairman of the Board of Directors, Roger Susi, is a pioneer in the MRI compatible medical device industry, having invented the first MRI compatible patient monitoring system in 1986 and the first non-magnetic MRI compatible IV infusion system in 2004.

 We sell our products primarily to hospitals and acute care facilities, both in the United States and internationally.
-We currently employ a direct sales strategy in the United States and as of December 31, 2018, our direct sales force consisted of 24 field sales representatives, supported by 3 regional sales directors and supplemented by 5 clinical support representatives.
-Our goal is to continue to expand our U.S. sales force to between 30 and 32 field sales representatives and 6 clinical support representatives by the end of 2019.
+We currently employ a direct sales strategy in the United States and as of December 31, 2019, our direct sales force consisted of 29 field sales representatives, supported by 4 regional sales directors and supplemented by 6 clinical support representatives.
 Internationally, we market our products into approximately 50 countries through the use of independent distributors.

-As of December 31, 2018 we have sold approximately 5,000 MRI compatible IV infusion pump systems globally.
+As of December 31, 2019, we have sold approximately 5,515 MRI compatible IV infusion pump systems globally.
 In December 2016, we began shipping our 3880 Monitor in small quantities to certain of our international customers.
 In October 2017, we received FDA 510(k) clearance for our 3880 Monitor and immediately began our selling efforts in the United States.
-As of December 31, 2018, we have sold approximately 261 of our 3880 MRI compatible patient vital signs monitoring systems.
+As of December 31, 2019, we have sold approximately 539 of our 3880 MRI compatible patient vital signs monitoring systems.

-We generate revenue from the one-time sale of our MRI compatible medical devices and accessories.
-Recurring revenue is generated from ongoing service contracts and the sale of disposable products used with our devices.
-In fiscal year 2018, our revenue was \$30.4 million and our operating profit was \$6.0 million representing an operating profit margin of 19.7 percent.
-Refer to the information contained under the caption "Financial Highlights and Outlook" regarding our outlook for 2019.
+We generate revenue from the sale of MRI compatible medical devices and accessories, extended warranty agreements, services related to maintaining our products and the sale of disposable products used with our devices.
+In fiscal year 2019, our revenue was \$38.5 million and our income from operations profit was \$8.6 million representing an operating profit margin of 22.5 percent.
+Refer to the information contained under the caption "Financial Highlights and Outlook" regarding our outlook for 2020.